hlilab/hlilab.github.io/_pages/software.md

 Our lab developed several alignment and assembly algorithms critical to high-throughput sequence analysis.
 These include [samtools][sw-samtools], [BWA][sw-bwa], [minimap2][sw-minimap2] and [hifiasm][sw-hifiasm],
 with each cited for 1000+ times *per year*.
-We also explore a variety of algorithms related to variant calling (e.g. longcallR and dipcall), gene annotation (e.g. Immuannot and compleasm), pangenome analysis (e.g. minigraph and pangene), full-text indexing (e.g. ropebwt3) and evolution (e.g. psmc).
+We also explore a variety of algorithms related to variant calling (e.g. longcallR and longcallD), pangenome analysis (e.g. minigraph and pangene), protein alignment (e.g. miniprot), full-text indexing (e.g. ropebwt3), immunology (e.g. Immuannot and T1K), evolution (e.g. psmc and compleasm) and high-performance data structures in general (e.g. bedtk and BGT).
 Most of our tools work years after their initial publications and are often well received.

 ### Software